Arch-Network/docs/README.md

 - /community: Resources for connecting with the Arch community.
 - /public: Media.

-## Feedback & Suggestions
+### Feedback & Suggestions

 We value feedback from the community.
-If you have suggestions for improvements or find any bugs in the documentation, please open an [issue](https://github.com/Arch-Network/docs/issues).
+If you have suggestions for improvements or find any bugs in the documentation, please open an [issue](https://github.com/Arch-Network/docs/issues) or [PR](https://github.com/Arch-Network/docs/pulls).